PDDStudio/OTGSubs/README.md

 >
 > OTGSubs is a synonym for On-The-Go Substratum

+### UPDATE: Project Status

+This project has not received any updates in the last years and has not been tested on never Susbtratum compatible ROMs.
+I'll keep this project archived so it's still available to browse the code and see how it worked internally.

 **Note:**

 This project is still in **Alpha Stage** and might contain several rough edges that need to be fixed!

+This project was featured @ XDA-Developer: [Read it here](https://www.xda-developers.com/otgsubs-lets-you-create-and-package-substratum-themes-directly-on-a-phone-or-tablet/)

 ### PlayStore Alpha Testing